• Controlled growth with new rules

 • Additional parking spaces added at both the Oakville and Bronte Go Stations to support Ward 4 commuters.

-• Commencement of the widening of Upper Middle Road West between Postmaster and Bronte.
+• Widening of Upper Middle Road West between Postmaster and Bronte.